chtenb/neo-ansi/DESIGN.md

 Moreover, if the assignment is more or less compatible with the ANSI colors, it means that the the resulting syntax highlighting scheme will be more compatible with other schemes and is more suitable as a drop-in replacement for a terminal color theme.
 But all this is subject to the discretion of the color theme designer.

-#### Light color palettes

-In the proposed guidelines above, the color white is used to color regular text while black is used for low emphasis text.
-This makes sense in a dark theme, but in a light theme where the background will be a light color it makes more sense the other way around.
-Therefore it is recommended that color palettes that are intended for use in a light theme have their white and black colors swapped.
-I.e. they would assign dark colors to `7` and `f` and assign light colors to `0` and `8`.
-Strictly speaking this breaks our ANSI color compatibility, but in practice this will not hurt the ANSI compatibility much because the black and white colors are not used a lot by terminal applications and also usually do not have strong meaning.
-If anything this swap will probably improve color behavior of other terminal applications, because many terminal applications assume a dark theme by default.

-A bright color generally is expected to have more accent than its regular counterpart, but this is not required.
-In a light color theme the color with more accent would often actually be darker instead of brighter.

 ## Implementation for TextMate scopes

 Many tools support the TextMate format for syntax highlighting, including VSCode and bat.